splunk/public-o11y-docs/gdi/opentelemetry/linux-config.rst

 Change the default configuration file
 ===========================================

-The Collector comes with a default configuration in the ``/etc/otel/collector/agent_config.yaml`` file. :new-page:`full_config_linux.yaml <https://github.com/signalfx/splunk-otel-collector/blob/main/cmd/otelcol/config/collector/full_config_linux.yaml>` is an extended configuration.
+The Collector comes with a default configuration as explained in :ref:`otel-configuration-ootb`.

+See :new-page:`full_config_linux.yaml <https://github.com/signalfx/splunk-otel-collector/blob/main/cmd/otelcol/config/collector/full_config_linux.yaml>` for extended configuration options.
 This configuration requires using :new-page:`OpenTelemetry Collector Contrib <https://github.com/open-telemetry/opentelemetry-collector-contrib>` or a similar distribution.

 After you modify the configuration, restart the Collector service.
 For example: